dcl-2017-04/curriculum/notes/spatial-basics.md

 -   The second-level list is not used in this dataset, but is needed when you have a landmass that contains an lake.
 (Or a landmass that contains an lake which has an island which has a pond).

--   The matrix is gives the location of each point on the boundary of the polygon.
+-   Each row of the matrix gives the location of a point on the boundary of the polygon.

 Coordinate system
 -----------------